1995123xh/kMC/README.md

 Every input (e.g. 'kIA.mat') is a binary data file that contains two types of datas:
 1. 'atoms' is a character array of all the atoms in the molecule.
 2. 'BoM' that is the bond order matrix showing the bondings between atoms.
 If there is a double bond between atom#6 and atom#7, BoM(6,7)==BoM(7,6)==2.
 1.5 is used for aromatic bonds.
 Note that this matrix has to be complete instead of an upper triangle.
+3. 'ringinfo' is an array that describes the smallest memeber of rings each atom is in.

 ### Run
 To run, change the input file name in 'MC_isotopologue_seperategraphs_multibin_newcollector.m' and execute it.
+Results will be automatically saved.

 ### Data processing
 Process the saved results file with: